openkruise/kruise/README.md

 > Note that installing this chart directly means it will use the default template values for the kruise-manager.
 You may have to set your specific configurations when it is deployed into a production cluster or you want to configure feature-gates.

-For more install/upgrade details or older Kubernetes versions, please read [this doc](https://openkruise.io/en-us/docs/installation.html).
+For more install/upgrade details or older Kubernetes versions, please read [this doc](https://openkruise.io/docs/installation).

 ## Documentation

-You can view the full documentation from the [OpenKruise website](https://openkruise.io/en-us/docs/what_is_openkruise.html).
+You can view the full documentation from the [OpenKruise website](https://openkruise.io/docs/).

-We also provide [**tutorials**](./docs/tutorial/README.md) for **ALL** Kruise controllers to demonstrate how to use them.

 ## Users